 - The device must be supported by the operating system.
 Consult the software product description or hardware vendor. - No more than seven devices can be on any one SCSI-2 controller, and each must have a unique SCSI ID. - The entire SCSI bus length, from terminator to terminator, must not exceed 6 meters for single-ended SCSI-2 at 5 MB/sec, or 3 meters for single-ended SCSI-2 at 10 MB/sec.

-For AlphaServer 2000 systems, the internal cabling for the removable media bus is 2.6 meters.
+For AlphaServer 2100 pedestal enclosures, the internal cabling for the removable media bus is 2.5 meters; therefore the maximum length for external expansion is 3.5 meters.